hyphacoop/handbook/guides.md

 ## Issue Labels

-We have specific repos (known as _synced repos_ throughout this guide) configured to mirror all labels from the root `hyphacoop/organizing`, on each change to the root repo's labels.
+We have specific GitHub repos (known as _synced repos_ throughout this guide) configured to mirror all labels from the root `hyphacoop/organizing`, on each change to the root repo's labels.
 Though some of the below steps are more complicated than we'd ideally like, this is because the automation is cautious and won't delete _any_ in-use labels (regardless of open/closed state),